jz427/Honeypot-Sentinel-Lab/README.md

 # Honeypot-Sentinel-Lab

-A hands‑on cloud security project where I deployed a vulnerable Windows VM in Azure, exposed it to the internet, ingested logs into Microsoft Sentinel, enriched attacker data, and built a live attack map to visualize global intrusion attempts.
+This is a hands‑on cloud security project where I deployed a vulnerable Windows VM in Azure, exposed it to the internet, ingested logs into Microsoft Sentinel, enriched attacker data, and built a live attack map to visualize global intrusion attempts.

 ## Objective